jstonge/tidygraphtool/README.md

 )

 ```

-## Features

-  - tidy and functional API for graph wrangling with the [graph-tool library](https://graph-tool.skewed.de/).

 ## Installation

 Installation is a bit weird because graph-tool cannot be pip-install.
 So what I did instead is to create pip package, then I provide a `conda env yaml` file from which to create a proper environment where graph-tool is installed.